Timzhouyes/Thoughts/_posts/2019-4-3-JWT-Things.md

 # 4. Some features of JWT

 1. we can not abolish token in the process of usage, because of server doesn't save session status.
-So it is better to change the valid period of JWT to shorter , and
+So it is better to change the valid period of JWT to shorter.
+2. JWT should be transported by HTTPS, not HTTP.